kudobuilder/kuttl/docs/testing/reference.md

-index    | int                       | Override the test step's index. commands | list of [Commands](#commands) | Commands to run prior at the beginning of the test step. kubeconfig    | string                       | The Kubeconfig file to use to run the included steps(s). unitTest    | bool                       | Indicates if the step is a unit test, safe to run without a real Kubernetes cluster.
+index    | int                       | Override the test step's index. commands | list of [Commands](#commands) | Commands to run prior at the beginning of the test step. kubeconfig    | string                       | The Kubeconfig file to use to run the included steps(s). kubeconfigLoading    | string                       | Specifies the mode for loading Kubeconfig: Eager/Lazy.
+Defaults to Eager. unitTest    | bool                       | Indicates if the step is a unit test, safe to run without a real Kubernetes cluster.